emuhlestein/emuhlestein.github.io/index.md

   background-color: red !important;
 }

+### Angular

+Angular has a dependency injection registry.
+Any thing that is injectable is registered here.

 ### Angular Unit Tests

 #### Creating mock object with three methods
 mockHeroService = jasmine.createSpyObject(['getHeros', 'addHero', 'deleteHero'])
 component = new HerosComponent(mockHeroService)